 British Council Pakistan EDGE Pilot

-British Council recently completed the pilot stage of the EDGE programme in Pakistan.EDGE has been running for several years across British Council globally and operates in Bangladesh, Nepal, India and Afghanistan in South Asia.
+British Council recently completed the pilot stage of the EDGE programme in Pakistan.EDGE has been running for several years across British Council globally and operates in Bangladesh, Nepal and India in South Asia.
 In Pakistan, British Council is hoping to upscale the pilot in South Punjab and expand the project to other parts of the country.

 The purpose of this programme is to improve the life prospects of adolescent girls in socio-economically marginalised communities.
 It focuses on enhancing participants’ English language and digital literacy.
 It also provides an opportunity for the girls to discuss social issues, building up their social awareness.
 As a result, they will be better able to make more informed and independent life choices, as is their right, in order to contribute more fully to the family, economy and society.
 In addition, the Peer Group Leaders